Austin Kleon – Roube Como Um Artista

 Bring it back to where you do your work,

-Levem para onde vocês realizam seu trabalho,
+Tragam de volta para onde vocês fazem seu trabalho,

 combine it with your own ideas and your thoughts.

-combinem isso com suas próprias ideias e pensamentos.
+combinem com suas próprias ideias e pensamentos.

 Transform it into something completely new.

-Transformem isso em algo totalmente novo.
+Transformem-no em algo completamente novo.

 And then put it out into the world, so we can steal from you.

-Depois mostrem ao mundo, para que possamos roubar de vocês.
+E então coloquem no mundo, para que possamos roubar de vocês.

 And that's how you steal like an artist.

-É assim que se rouba como um artista.
+E é assim que se rouba como um artista.

 Thank you.